 GLFP Fellows are encouraged to be actively engaged in a discussion and to lead the groups for discussion and research projects throughout the academic year.
 Fellows are expected to work together to understand perspectives of others who have different academic and cultural backgrounds.
 Fellows have practical experience to develop leadership skills through cross-cultural interaction and cooperation while understanding different views and opinions.
 These experiences would be an ideal opportunity for the fellows to practice a leadership for the prospective leaders who expand their horizon and shape our global future.

 A "Zemi" is a unique Japanese-style seminar with an internationally acclaimed small-group pedagogical method.
-In this Zemi, students work on the subject in a specific discipline in either Humanities or Social Science under a close supervision by professors.
+In this Zemi, students work on the subject in a specific discipline in both Humanities and Social Science under a close supervision by professors.

-GLFP Felows will be enrolled in one of the zemi courses. (one offered by School of Political Science and Economics and the other by School of International Liberal Studies/10-15 students enrolled in each zemi)
+GLFP Felows will be enrolled in two zemi courses. (one offered by School of Political Science and Economics and the other by School of International Liberal Studies/10-15 students enrolled in each zemi)